manuelserpa/teststtststststst/Cmf.Custom.Help/src/packages/cmf.docs.area.cmf.custom.help/assets/techspec/features/CustomNiceLabelPrintFeature.md

 # Nice Label Print

 ## Requirement Specification
-When performing a track out a DEE action will be executed resolving the information present on the Smart Table
+When performing a track out a DEE action will be executed resolving the information present on the SmartTable

 ## Design Specification